PHT-EU/central-train-builder/README.md

 ## Starting the service

 ### docker-compose
-1. Edit the environment variable in the `docker-compose.yaml` file with the required values
+1. Edit the environment variables in the `docker-compose.yaml` file with the required values
     ```
     - vault_token=<vault_token>
     - vault_url=https://vault.pht.medic.uni-tuebingen.de/